EOxServer/eoxserver/docs/sphinx/en/developers/atp_dev_guide.rst

 ----------------------

 Here in this section we will prepare step-by-step a simple demo application making use of the ATP subsystem.
-The complete application is avaliable at location::
+The complete application is available at location::

     <EOxServer instal.dir.>/tools/atp_demo.py